-Russell joined the Great Barrier Reef Marine Park Authority in 2007 as Chairman and Chief Executive.
+Russell was Chairman and Chief Executive of the Great Barrier Reef Marine Park Authority from 2007 until October 2018.
 He is a board member of the Australian Maritime Safety Authority.

 He began diving on the Great Barrier Reef in 1968 and worked as a research scientist at the Australian Institute of Marine Science in the 1980s studying the ecology of coral reefs, particularly the crown-of-thorns starfish.
 He has a PhD in marine science and has served as CEO of the Australian Institute of Marine Science, Chairman of the Fisheries Research and Development Corporation, and as a member of Australia’s State of the Environment Committee.